 - Penalties on Non-Compliances

-- Limitation in External Commercial borrowings
+- Limitations in External Commercial Borrowings

 4. Private Limited Company